vtolochk/peatio/docs/peatio/import_configuration.md

 2. If currency/blockchain/wallet exists in peatio DB, system will skip this entity.

 3. If there is some error during currency/blockchain/wallet creation, system will skip this entity and process next one.

+4. (In development) Version 3.0 Peatio allows one wallet to have multiple currencies, however, the configuration file is not supporting seeding wallets with currencies, they have to be added manually.